 Face frontalization is a newly rising technique for view-invariant face analysis.
 It aims to recover frontal facial appearances from unconstraint non-frontal facial images.
-A few pioneering works have been proposed very recently [27] [28] [29].
+A few pioneering works have been proposed very recently [28] [29] [30].
+Generic (person-independent) face frontalization must rely on a common template of facial shape, which often failed to recover detailed facial expressions.
+So, we propose a facial expression-aware face frontalization [31].